-Desserts are yummy, but many are even yummier with whipped cream on top.
 Whipped cream was invented about 500 years ago, by a bunch of chefs with long Italian and French names.
-But what made them think to whip up cream in the first place?
-Did they know it would be worth the work?
-Remember, there was no electricity back then — they had to whip it by hand.
-When we whipped some at Bedtime Math, 1 cup of heavy cream turned into 3 cups of whipped cream.
-That was a key math fact for the people who made the world’s longest ice cream dessert.
-The sundae stretched 1,101 feet, which is more than 1/5 of a mile!
+But what made them even try this?
+Remember, they had no electricity — they had to whip it by hand.
+Fast forward to today, where these people made the world’s longest ice cream dessert: a sundae more than 1/5 mile long!
 It used 880 quarts of ice cream and, yes, 110 cans of whipped cream.
-We’re glad no one had to whip all of that by hand.
+We’re glad no one had to whip all that by hand.

 Wee ones: Whipped cream is a smooth cool white.
 See if you can spot 5 white things in your room.

 Little kids: If you squirt whipped cream on the 2nd ice cream scoop in that dessert, then the 4thscoop, then the 6th…which scoop do you think you squirt next?
-Bonus: If each cup of heavy cream turns into 3 cups of whipped cream, how much whipped cream can you make from 2 cups of heavy cream?
+Bonus: 1 cup of heavy cream makes 3 cups of whipped cream.
+How much whipped cream can you make from 2 cups of heavy cream?

 Big kids: If a can of whipped cream holds 6 cups, and when you open that can it squirts 1 1/2 cups all over you, how much is left in the can?
 Bonus: If it took 110 cans to cover about 1,100 feet of ice cream sundae, about how many feet did each can cover?